Peej11/mainsail-installer/README.md

 **IMPORTANT:** Please read all of the prompts carefully.
 There are many different configuration options to set and choose from.

 # Known Issues
 * There are not currently any default configs for V0 or V1.
 Wget will fail in these instances.
-* ~~If you try to use a PiCam, mjpg-streamer will fail to start.
-Enable the camera with `sudo raspi-config` and restart.~~
-* ~~The installer works best if you use your working `printer.cfg` from your current printer.
-The installer will download a stock config based on user input if available.
-Otherwise it will fallback to a simple config but it will cause issues currently.~~
-* ~~The install process for Klipper will only compile the MCU firmware.
-You may get connection errors if the firmware on the board is not already flashed for Klipper.~~
-* ~~Installer will only report a wireless IP address at the end.
-If you have a wired connection, it won\'t display an address.~~
-* ~~Error detection isn\'t terribly robust.~~
-* ~~If the Klipper service fails to start, the installer may show as failed.
-You can run `cat /tmp/klippy.log` to check for errors.~~

 # To Do List
 * Add MCU flashing
 * Validate IP address input
 * Add V0 and V1 printer.cfg links when available
 * Add SKR Mini E3 `make menuconfig` support

-* ~~Add PiCam support~~
-* ~~Clean up `printer.cfg` handling~~
-* ~~Add 'support' for wired or wireless connections~~
-* ~~Better error handling~~
-* ~~Add MJPEG install & configure webcam~~
+Thanks to tinpec for cleaning up the first pass of my ASCII art and Fulg for bypassing the manual `make menuconfig` in klipper and a few of the other Voron devs for helping me hack my way through this :)